vikingdata/articles/linux/vm/DOING/Mutiple_linux_VirtualBox.md

 	* Folder Name : shared
 	* mount Point : /mnt/shared
         * Make sure you select the directory through the file manager and just don't type it in.
-    * Network Port Forwarding
+    * Network
-        * In virtual Box, select Network, and then post fordwaring
+        * In virtual Box, select Network
-	* Click on advanced
-	* Click on the plus sign
+	* select the first adapter
-	    * Host IP: 127.0.0.1
-	    * Guest IP : leave blank
-	    * Host Port : 221
-	    * Guest Port: 22
+        * Change "attached to" to "bridged adapter.
+This will make so the host and and all instanced can see each other.

+* Install cygwin and make ssh key.
+We will use this later.
+    *  ssh-keygen -t rsa -N ''

 * Start up node1 image
     * Under Virtual box Under Devices